SakineMazlomyar/frontendProject/README.md

 ------

-### Which improvments has been done on this project?
+### Which improvments has been done on this project that has not been in the requirements?
 ###### 1.Using scss instead of css
 ###### 2.Adding jest test
 ###### 3.Hosting on digital ocean